 The shoulder is made up of several joints, which makes it more susceptible to damage.
 The rotator cuff, or anterior shoulder, is often a frequent source of shoulder problems and pain.
 The most common sources of pain include:

-Other times, however, pain seem to happen with no apparent cause.
+Other times, however, pain seems to happen with no apparent cause.

 The strange thing about posterior shoulder pain is that it isn’t as common and often doesn’t originate in the shoulder, but rather, in the neck.
 While anterior shoulder pain often has rotator cuff or impingement issues, MRIs often show inflammation, but no real source of pain.